ST. SEBASTIAN RIVER © 2006Vero Beach, FL

-Photographic Story I was worked with Elam Stoltzfus on a documentary about the Aquatic Preserves in Florida when we came across the St. Sebastian River — a tributary that runs into the Indian River Lagoon on the east coast of Florida.
-As we entered the St. Sebastian River we found a quiet intimate sanctuary which felt good after the broad openness of the Indian River Lagoon.
+I was working with Elam Stoltzfus on a documentary about the Aquatic Preserves in Florida when we came across the St. Sebastian River – a tributary that runs into the Indian River Lagoon on the east coast of Florida.
+As we entered the St. Sebastian River we found a quiet intimate sanctuary that felt good after the broad openness of the Indian River Lagoon.
 We quietly canoed up the river until I saw this beautiful oak hanging over the river.
 When I climbed out of the boat, I discovered the bank had a very steep drop-off.
 I had to crowd up into the bushes in order to not slip into the depths of the river, camera and all!
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.